maths/moodle-qtype_stack/doc/en/CAS/Differential_equations.md

 Further examples and documentation are given in the [Maxima manual](http://maxima.sourceforge.net/docs/manual/en/maxima_22.html#SEC81)

+Note that by default STACK changes the value of Maxima's `logabs` variable.
+This changes the way \(1/x\) is integrated.
+If you want the default behaviour of Maxima you will need to restore `logabs:false` in the question variables.

 ## Randomly generating ODE problems ##

 When randomly generating questions we could easily generate an ODE which cannot be solved in closed form, so that in particular using ode2 may be problematic.